renuo/onlylogs/README.md

 #### Disabling Authentication

-For development or when using external authentication systems, you can disable basic authentication entirely:
+For development you can disable basic authentication entirely:

 ```ruby
 # config/initializers/onlylogs.rb